-You can contact the citizen's advice bureau for free and impartial advice about debt.
+You can contact Citizen's Advice for free and impartial advice about debt.

 What happens if I refuse or fail to pay my service charges?

 Your lease is a legally binding document, the terms and conditions of which clearly state that you have agreed to pay service charges to the Landlord (Peaks & Plains) to manage and maintain your block and the estate.
 Peaks & Plains is unable to do this if the service charge is not paid.